All Episodes

 Romney wins Florida.

-Some other I reported yesterday, the other polling group pulled out of uh Florida yesterday the same thing.
+Some other, I reported yesterday, another polling group pulled out of Florida yesterday the same thing.

-I don't remember the name of the polling company, doesn't matter.
+I don't remember the name of the polling company.

-The latest Quinnipiac poll showing Obama up a point is sure to draw some scoffs.
+The latest Quinnipiak poll showing Obama up a point is sure to draw some scoffs.

-Sure to draw off some scoffs from Republicans since the sample was 37% Democrat, 30% Republican, and 29% independent.
+Sure to draw some scoffs from Republicans since the sample was 37% Democrat, 30% Republican, and 29% Independent.

-I just tell you in summary, all of the polls out there, and there are a few folks that show Obama winning in the swing states and that show Obama winning the uh the the uh uh national popular vote.
+I just tell you, in summary, all of the polls out there, and there are a few folks, that show Obama winning in the swing states and that show Obama winning the national popular vote.

-So if the turnout next Tuesday is identical to 2008, and these polls are gonna be right, and Obama's gonna win by one, three or five, whatever.
+So if the turnout next Tuesday is identical to 2008 and these polls are going to be right and Obama's going to win by 1, 3, or 5, whatever, they all depend.

-Every poll that has Obama up also shows Romney way up in independence, but a Democrat sample of minimum plus seven.
+Every poll that has Obama up also shows Romney way up in independence, but a Democrat sample of minimum plus 7.

-Now, the theory has always been, as espoused by me, El Rushbow, that polling units at this point in the campaign, try to get it as close to accurate as possible for their own credibility, so that they will be hired in the next campaign, and that they will be believed and have credibility in future races where polling is required.
+Now, the theory has always been, as espoused by me, El Rushbo, that polling units at this point in the campaign try to get it as close to accurate as possible for their own credibility so that they will be hired in the next campaign and that they will be believed and have credibility in future races where polling is required.

 A lot of people go back to 1980, by the way, and look at the Reagan-Carter poll.

-Polling was was uh a lot less sophisticated 1980, and it took place a lot less frequently.
+Polling was a lot less sophisticated 1980, and it took place a lot less frequently.

 Ronaldus Magnus went on to win.

-Now, the reason that Ronaldus Magnus went on to win is, and what the polling data didn't show, is that he picked up one out of four Democrats on election day.
+Now, the reason that Ronaldus Magnus went on to win is, and what the polling data didn't show, is that he picked up one out of four Democrats on Election Day, the famed Reagan Democrats.

 It's a little risky.